Students & Staff

 In the same classification, Tor Vergata holds the 9th position amongst Italian academic institutions and 103rd out of 700 Universities in Europe for academic excellence.

-So far, 15 academics of the University of Rome Vergata have won prestigious grants from the ERC IDEAS Programme (European Research Counci).
-Thanks to the close relationships between lecturers and researches, the most advanced medical research is delivered through lectures to our students.
+So far, 15 academics of the University of Rome Vergata have won prestigious grants from the ERC IDEAS Program (European Research Counci).
+Thanks to the close relationships between lecturers and researches, the most advanced medical research is delivered through lectures to our students

 From the first year, all of our students undergo clinical practice at the Policlinico of Tor Vergata (PTV).
 Our students are taught in an exciting and dynamic environment where they learn to develop deep knowledge and practical skills.
 We believe that students can only provide the best possible care to patients through clinical experience and so we encourage clinical practice from a very early stage.